Thoughtful critique of your photography to help you grow and strengthen your craft.

 Should I prepare a statement about my images?

-The best thing you can do as you prepare for this review is to write yourself an artist’s statement.
+The best thing you can do as you prepare for this review is to write yourself a simple artist’s statement.
 This may seem to be a daunting task and some will think I’m foolish for mentioning it.
 But look at it this way.
 If I don’t know your purpose and goals as an artist how can I adequately judge your work and give you meaningful feedback?
 An artist’s statement can be very simple but it should be more than two or three sentences.
 This isn’t a requirement, but in my opinion it would allow me to provide so much more value to you as a photographer trying to advance your skills.

 A good artist’s statement provides purpose to the images and communicates your goals as an artist.
 Yet not in a general sense.
 Go beyond the “I want to make pretty images” types of statements and include the WHY you want to do such a thing.
 What about your photography motivates you?
 What causes you to do what you do?
 If you can tell me that, my advice and feedback will be much more valuable to you.
 If you’re struggling with this and would like help, schedule a private coaching session so we can do a deep dive into what makes you tick as a photographer.

 How many images should I send?